Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Dashboards also allow business teams and managers to collaborate with each other easily.
 Many tools allow you to add online web links, images, and files so you can easily share information with co-workers, clients, or stakeholders.

 One of the main benefits of a dashboard is the ability to customize views based on your personal needs.
-For example, you can choose which metrics are displayed on your dashboard, the graphics used to represent your data, and how they are grouped together.
+You can choose which metrics are displayed on your dashboard, the graphics used to represent your data, and how they are grouped together.

 Dashboards can feature various views so you can view information about different metrics side-by-side, compare data over time, or even use multiple types of charts to display the same metric simultaneously.